LazyTown: History and production

 In most episodes, the only characters played by live actors are Sportacus, Stephanie, and Robbie Rotten.
 The rest of the characters are depicted as puppets, made by the Neal Scanlan Studio and Wit Puppets.
 The show was filmed and produced at 380 Studios, a purpose-built studio near Reykjavík equipped with high-end HDTV production facilities and one of the largest green screens in the world.
 The production floor area is 1,800 square meters.
 The budget for each episode was approximately ISK 70,000,000 (US$1 million), about five times the average cost for a children's television program at the time, making it "the most expensive children's show in the world" according to Scheving.

 Its virtual sets were generated with an Unreal Engine 3-based framework, created by Raymond P. Le Gué and known as XRGen4.
 According to Le Gué, "We start with the live actors and puppets on a physical set with a green screen behind them as a backdrop.
 The green screen is replaced in real time with the sets created in XRGen4 using UE3.
 As we move the camera and actors around the physical set, the backdrop scene also moves in real time in complete synchronization with the movements of the real camera.
 All of this is recorded, and the director can watch the resulting composition in real time."
-Seasons 3 and 4 of LazyTown were filmed as usual in the LazyTown Studios in Iceland, but the special effects for these seasons were created by Turner Studios in Atlanta.
+Seasons 3 and 4 of LazyTown were filmed as usual in the LazyTown Studios in Iceland, but the special effects for these seasons were created by Turner Studios in Atlanta, USA.